rlores-edison/sandbox-raquel/README.md

 This page serves as the main App of the project

 ## Data
-- Uses different a small JSON file
+- Uses a small JSON file